Paris with kids

 - there are a dozen of entries to access the Louvre besides the Pyramide’s.
 So don’t waste 20 minutes of your time in the main courtyard and opt for the other entries as indicated on www.louvre.fr

 - the museum is free for under 18s and EC nationals between the age of 18 and 25.
-It is free every 1st Sunday of each month and on July 14th.
+It is free every 1st Saturday of each month.

 Le Palais de Tokyo